 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic System: Content Distribution Stage – Summary
+WordPress Traffic Blueprint: Content Distribution Process – Summary

-Once your website and plugins have been configured and set up, all you then have to do to generate more traffic is post web content on a consistent basis.
+Once your site and plugins have been configured and fully set up, all you then have to do is publish content consistently to bring more traffic organically.

-Once you have expertly configured your WordPress site, the next step is to optimize the web-traffic generation process.
-This step is covered in the next section of the WordPress Traffic Automation System series.
+Once you have configured your WordPress site, the next step is to optimize as much of the process as you can.
+This step is covered in the next section of our WordPress Traffic Blueprint series.